demandcluster/guides/docs/creating-a-character/index.md

 You should generally not mess with Advanced settings if you're just getting started.
 However, several of them can be very useful to know how to use once you get the hang of it.

 **System Prompt**: It's like an initial message which is read as if coming from the system, so it serves as an instruction setter for the chat.
-By default, Agnai does send a short setup message to the AI so that it registers that the task it is supposed to perform is to reply for the character in a roleplay chat (you can modify it in a prompt template if you wish for different behavior).
+By default, Charluvi does send a short setup message to the AI so that it registers that the task it is supposed to perform is to reply for the character in a roleplay chat (you can modify it in a prompt template if you wish for different behavior).
 System prompt follows the same principle.
 Think of it like an instruction manual for your chat, used to tell the AI what to follow.
 Not to be confused with the prompt template.

 **Post-conversation History Instructions (jailbreak/UJB)**: Large language models pay the most attention to the ending of the conversation, that is just how they work.
 If you want particularly strong instructions which the AI will adhere to in every reply, you can use the jailbreak.
 It's an effective way to make the model listen more, since it will be inserted at the bottom of the prompt sent to the AI.
 It's named a "jailbreak" because it has originally been used to bypass censorship on proprietary models, but you can also use it on uncensored models, since it's generally for the purposes of instructing a model to behave a certain way.